BlueprintFramework/web/apps/frontend/content/guides/docker/install.md

 APP_ENV=production

 # Port to host the panel on.
 To use another port, allocate
-# one in your docker-compose.yml and assign it here
+# one in your docker-compose.yml and assign it here.
+We recommend
-PANEL_PORT=80
+# using Cloudflare DNS and enabling automatic redirection to https.
+PANEL_PORT=443
 ```

 ### Captcha